×

 Skin Care (Dominant) vs. Hair Care (Emerging)

-By Product Type: Cleansers (Largest) vs. Serums (Fastest-Growing)
+By Product Type: Cleansers (Largest) vs. Moisturizers (Fastest-Growing)

-By Distribution Channel: Online Retail (Largest) vs. Specialty Stores (Fastest-Growing)
+By Distribution Channel: Online (Largest) vs. Retail (Fastest-Growing)

 Get more detailed insights about Microbiome Cosmetic Products Market